rgmacedo/rgmacedo.github.io/_pages/about.md

 ---

-I am an **Assistant Researcher** at [INESC TEC](https://www.inesctec.pt/en) in the [Distributed Storage Research](https://dsr-haslab.github.io/) team.
+I am an **Assistant Researcher** at [INESC TEC](https://www.inesctec.pt/en) in the [Distributed Storage Research (DSR)](https://dsr-haslab.github.io/) team.
 I am also an Invited Assistant Professor at [University of Minho](https://www.uminho.pt/EN).

-My current research work lies in the areas of **storage** and **operating systems**, with an emphasis on designing new building blocks fitted for the *performance*, *reliability*, and *sustainability* requirements of modern large-scale infrastructures, namely cloud and HPC datacenters.
+My current research work lies in the areas of **storage** and **operating systems**, with an emphasis on designing new building blocks fitted for the *performance*, *reliability*, and *sustainability* requirements of modern large-scale infrastructures, namely cloud computing datacenters and HPC supercomputers.

 The main publications are indexed as *Ricardo Macedo* in [Google Scholar](https://scholar.google.com/citations?user=3QPFbOcAAAAJ) and [DBLP](https://dblp.org/pid/159/9543.html).